seemadhungana/ViT-Project/README.md

 - High RSA scores indicate alignment with *tested population*, not all humans
 - Behavioral alignment is dataset-specific
 - Models learn to align with human biases encoded in similarity judgments

-**Responsible Use**:
-- Acknowledge scope: Results specific to THINGS dataset and CLIP-HBA model
-- Recognize bias: Be explicit about demographic limitations
-- Avoid misuse: Do not use for surveillance, classification of people, or decisions affecting individuals
-- Require human oversight for any application

-**Potential Risks**:
-- Findings could be misinterpreted as universal (ignoring demographic specificity)
-- Emphasis on "human alignment" might neglect non-Western perspectives
-- Perturbation techniques could inform adversarial training methods

 ---